 - You must file suit to enforce the bond claim forty-five (45) days after the last time worked was performed and/or material supplied.

 If you work in Pennsylvania, it is essential that you fully comprehend the rules above so that you can put them into action correctly.
 Your state’s rules are the golden ticket to filing a valid lien and getting your money.
-If you need to get your hands on Pennsylvania’s lien forms, consider purchasing the required materials from us!
+If you want to be sure you're filing valid liens in Pennsylvania, listen in to this episode of The Quit Getting Screwed Construction Podcast.
 If you would prefer to have someone else take care of filing your construction lien or bond, and do it the right way, contact an experienced Pennsylvania lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Don’t slack off on your liens.
 Collect your cash by filing them properly!

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,